Finslerian wormhole solution in the framework of modified gravity: Formalism of Finsler Geometry in Gravity

-From Figs. (\ref{fig4}-\ref{fig11}), we plotted the four energy conditions, and anisotropic factor for different valus of $\lambda$ as a function of $r$ and $\eta$ with wormhole throat at $r_0=0.5$ for the current Finslerian wormhole model in $f(R,T)$ MGT.\\
+From figs. (\ref{fig4}-\ref{fig11}), we plotted the four energy conditions and anisotropic factor for different values of $\lambda$ as a function of $r$ and $\eta$ with wormhole throat at $r_0=0.5$ for the current Finslerian wormhole model in $f(Ric,T)$ MGT.\\

 We will need barotropic EoS for the radial and transverse pressures. we express it by